Saturday, September 20, 2025

 More than a hundred years ago, a group of women had looked into the darkness of a world designed by privileged men and had chosen to fight against it.
 These women chose to wear white to symbolize the purity of their purpose.
 The Suffragettes had worked to reverse the law that denied women the right to vote.

-The lawmakers were honouring the Suffragette and committing to continue to work for a bright future for women, this time with a seat at the legislative table.
-In a dark world, they were offering hope for a future in which women can take back agency over their bodies, minds and hearts.
+The lawmakers are honouring the Suffragette and committing to continue to work for a bright future for women, this time with a seat at the legislative table.
+In a dark world, they offer hope for a future in which women can take back agency over their bodies, minds and hearts.

 Class 1 - The Bodies

 This could not be my dad.
 My dad was muscular and fit.
 The body on the ice slab was obese.
 It had a bullet hole through the chest.
-And I was almost certain that the corpse was wearing my dad's favorite shirt.
+But it was wearing a shirt very much like my dad's favorite shirt.

 The official’s eyes were bloodshot and slightly crazed.
 He too was struggling with maintaining his composure. “”Can you help us with a description?
 Identification marks..?”